Unveiling the Velocity-Space Signature of Ion Cyclotron Damping Using Liouville Mapping: Introduction

 From a methodological perspective, the prerequisite for applying the FPC technique to identify physical mechanisms from turbulent datasets is the discovery of unique velocity-space signatures corresponding to each mechanism.
 This initial ``signature discovery'' step is often limited by the cost and complexity of generating well-controlled data, particularly the velocity distribution function data.
 For example, Klein \emph{et al.} (2020) \cite{klein2020diagnosing} discovers the velocity-space signature of ion cyclotron damping using hybrid Vlasov-Maxwell simulations of Alfvénic-ion turbulence, but these simulations are computationally expensive and offer limited flexibility to explore parameter dependencies.

 A promising way to address this constraint is the Liouville mapping technique, as detailed in Schwartz \emph{et al.} (1998)\cite{schwartz19987}.
-Based on Liouville's theorem, which states that the phase-space distribution function remains constant along a particle's trajectory, this method reconstructs the distribution function by tracking single-particle orbits in known electromagnetic fields, bypassing the direct solving of the Vlasov-Maxwell equation system.
+Based on Liouville's theorem, which states that the phase-space distribution function remains constant along a particle's trajectory, this method reconstructs the distribution function by tracking single-particle orbits in known electromagnetic fields, bypassing the direct solving of the Vlasov-Maxwell equation system and enabling each run to be performed on a standard laptop rather than supercomputers.
+This computational efficiency allows systematic parameter scans and rapid numerical testing, tasks that would be impractical using fully self-consistent kinetic codes.
 Previous work \cite{schroeder2021laboratory} applies this method to calculate FPC for one-dimensional Landau damping in comparison with laboratory measurements.
 To date, however, the Liouville mapping method remains underexplored as a general approach to predict the velocity-space signatures of different turbulent damping mechanisms, particularly in three-dimensional contexts.

 From a physics perspective, resonant wave-particle interactions are widely recognized as fundamental processes for turbulent energy transfer \cite{chen2019evidence, afshari2021importance, afshari2024direct}, yet important gaps remain.
-For example, the 3V velocity-space signature of ion cyclotron damping and its dependence on the ion plasma beta $\beta_i$ (the ratio of the ion thermal to the magnetic pressure) has not been systematically explored.
+For example, the 3D velocity-space signature of ion cyclotron damping and its dependence on the ion plasma beta $\beta_i$ (the ratio of the ion thermal pressure to the magnetic pressure) has not been systematically explored.
+We focus on $\beta_i$ because it is not only the most important parameter across all turbulent damping mechanisms but also the specific key parameter determining whether ion cyclotron damping occurs and where the associated energization patterns appear in velocity space \cite{howes2024fundamental}.